-7. Pension provisions
+6. Pension provisions

 The pension provisions were computed under actuarial principles applying the projected unit credit method.
 For discounting the pension provisions, the Company used a general market interest rate arising when assuming a residual term of 15 years.
-Moreover, the computation is based on an anticipated salary rise of 2.5% (prior year: 2.5%).
-The anticipated pension increase again amounts to 1.8%.
+Moreover, the computation is based on an anticipated salary rise of 1.9% (prior year: 2.5%).
+The anticipated pension increase amounts to 1.5% (prior year: 1.8%).
 In addition, the Company used the 2018 G Standard Tables of Prof. Dr. Klaus Heubeck.

-The computation interest rates were extrapolated to the balance sheet date on the basis of the interest rate information determined and published by the German central bank in accordance with the RückAbzinsV as at the reporting date January 31, 2020 (Sec.
+The computation interest rates were extrapolated to the balance sheet date on the basis of the interest rate information determined and published by the German central bank in accordance with the RückAbzinsV as at the reporting date February 28, 2021 (Sec.
 253 (2) HGB) using the market data available as at this date and assuming unchanged market conditions.

-The pension provisions of the employees transferred to IVICT Europe GmbH, which had been newly established in the financial year 2018, are still accounted for at the level of Mitsubishi International GmbH.
+The pension provisions of the employees transferred to IVICT Europe GmbH, which had been newly established in the financial year 2018/2019, are still accounted for at the level of Mitsubishi International GmbH.

 The annual additions to pension provisions of these employees are charged on to the newly established sister company under a pension agreement.

-Amounts blocked for distribution in accordance with Sec.
+The amounts blocked for distribution under Sec.
 253 (6) HGB can be analyzed as follows:

-Raising the average interest rate from 1.88% to 2.60% in the scope of expanding the average interest to cover a period of seven instead of ten years results in an amount blocked for distribution of kEUR 3,824 (prior year: kEUR 3,198).
+Raising the average interest rate from 1.51% to 2.19% in the scope of expanding the average interest to cover a period of seven instead of ten years results in an amount blocked for distribution of kEUR 3,592 (prior year: kEUR 3,824).

-8. Other provisions
+7. Other provisions